getzola/zola/docs/content/documentation/content/shortcodes.md

 ```

 This template is very straightforward: an iframe pointing to the YouTube embed URL wrapped in a `<div>`.
-In terms of input, it expects at least one variable: `id`.
-Since the other variables
+In terms of input, this shortcode expects at least one variable: `id`.
+Because the other variables
-are in a `if` statement, we can assume they are optional.
+are in an `if` statement, they are optional.

-That's it, Zola will now recognise this template as a shortcode named `youtube` (the filename minus the `.html` extension).
+That's it.
+Zola will now recognise this template as a shortcode named `youtube` (the filename minus the `.html` extension).

-The markdown renderer will wrap an inline HTML node like `<a>` or `<span>` into a paragraph.
-If you want to disable that,
+The Markdown renderer will wrap an inline HTML node such as `<a>` or `<span>` into a paragraph.
-simply wrap your shortcode in a `div`.
+If you want to disable this behaviour, wrap your shortcode in a `<div>`.

-Shortcodes are rendered before parsing the markdown so it doesn't have access to the table of contents.
+Shortcodes are rendered before the Markdown is parsed so they don't have access to the table of contents.
 Because of that,
-you also cannot use the `get_page`/`get_section`/`get_taxonomy` global function.
-It might work while running `zola serve` because
+you also cannot use the `get_page`/`get_section`/`get_taxonomy` global functions.
+It might work while running
-it has been loaded but it will fail during `zola build`.
+`zola serve` because it has been loaded but it will fail during `zola build`.

 ## Using shortcodes

 There are two kinds of shortcodes:

-- ones that do not take a body like the YouTube example above
+- ones that do not take a body, such as the YouTube example above
-- ones that do, a quote for example
+- ones that do, such as one that styles a quote

-In both cases, their arguments must be named and they will all be passed to the template.
+In both cases, the arguments must be named and they will all be passed to the template.

-Lastly, a shortcode name (and thus the corresponding `.html` file) as well as the arguments name
+Lastly, a shortcode name (and thus the corresponding `.html` file) as well as the argument names
-can only contain numbers, letters and underscores, or in Regex terms the following: `[0-9A-Za-z_]`.
+can only contain numbers, letters and underscores, or in Regex terms `[0-9A-Za-z_]`.
-While theoretically an argument name could be a number, it will not be possible to use it in the template in that case.
+Although theoretically an argument name could be a number, it will not be possible to use such an argument in the template.

-Argument values can be of 5 types:
+Argument values can be of one of five types:

 - string: surrounded by double quotes, single quotes or backticks
 - bool: `true` or `false`
-- float: a number with a `.` in it
+- float: a number with a decimal point (e.g., 1.2)
-- integer: a number without a `.` in it
+- integer: a whole number or its negative counterpart (e.g., 3)
-- array: an array of any kind of values, except arrays
+- array: an array of any kind of value, except arrays

 Malformed values will be silently ignored.

-Both type of shortcodes will also get either a `page` or `section` variable depending on where they were used and a `config`
+Both types of shortcode will also get either a `page` or `section` variable depending on where they were used
-one.
-Those values will overwrite any arguments passed to a shortcode so shortcodes should not use arguments called like one
+and a `config` variable.
+These values will overwrite any arguments passed to a shortcode so these variable names
-of these.
+should not be used as argument names in shortcodes.

 ### Shortcodes without body